nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Getting help

 Should you get stuck at any point, it is likely that the solution can be found in the [Commands](#commands) section of this User Guide.
-Otherwise, type in the `help` command...
+Otherwise, type in the `help` command.

 If you need more assistance, do not hesitate to head over to our [Github](https://github.com/AY2223S2-CS2103T-W14-2/tp) page and file an issue with a tag *customer-assistance-required*.